jlord/balrog/README.md

 - No front matter.
 Ability to leave blog posts in pure markdown format, for easy printing and linking-to/reading elsewhere.
  - Metadata to come from a config.json
 - Ummm

-_The name comes from @maxogden's middle names which I mess up the order on when I read his IRC nick, mbalho, as "ma-bahl-o".
-Also, I didn't try very hard to name this._

 #### Notes